There are various types of American visas available for those who wish to reside in the United States or visit it temporarily.

 - V visas: Allows families to stay together while waiting for the processing and approval of an immigrant visa.

-- Visas for Family Members of Lawful Permanent Residents:
+- Visas for Family Members of Lawful Permanent Residents: Includes F2A for spouses and minor children and F2B for unmarried children of legal age.

 Transit And Crew Member visas

 As a general rule, all aliens who wish to transit through the US need a visa, even if they are stopping in the country.
-Both crew members and pilots of aircraft and ships require one.
-These include:

 - Crewmember D visa: It is a crew visa for those who work on board commercial and international aircraft or vessels.